ziggurattech/zdeploy/README.md

 $ pip3 install https://github.com/ziggurattech/zdeploy
 ```

-Imagine wanting to deploy a postgres Docker instance via docker-compose.
+Imagine wanting to deploy a Postgres Docker instance via docker-compose.
 You'd start by writing a recipe directory as follows:

 1. Create a directory and name it `recipes/`.
 2. Now create a recipe directory under `recipes/`, and name it whatever you want.
 In our case, we're going to call it `postgres`.